luzzif/nft-creation-dashboard/README.md

-# Carrot frontend
+# NFT creation frontend

-Frontend for the Carrot platform.
+Frontend for the NFT creation platform.